5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 - Restart macOS when prompted to
 - Once macOS is up and running again, the audio device will be present and driven by "AppleHDADriver" as shown here (example):<br>![after_patching](https://github.com/user-attachments/assets/99c7eb4d-6306-485f-820e-33619b19d239)

-### Option 2: Using VoodooHDA (untested)
+### Option 2: Using VoodooHDA
 As a fallback, you can use `VoodooHDA.kext`, an alternative audio driver that doesn’t rely on `AppleHDA`.
-I haven't tested this, since I don't like VoodooHDA, so results may vary.
+Luckily for us Chris1111 has updated his VoodooHDA Installer for macOS Tahoe.

+#### Pre-Requisites
 - [Disable Gatekeeper](/Guides/Disable_Gatekeeper.md)
-- Download [VoodooHDA_Installer.zip](/Guides/files/VodooHDA_Installer.zip) and unpack it
-- Open Terminal and enter: `cd ~/Downloads/VodooHDA_Installer`
-- Next, drag `makeInstall.sh` into the Terminal window and press <kbd>Enter</kbd>y
-- This will create 4 packages (.pkg)
-- Install the `prefpane.pkg` and `VoodooHDA.pkg`
+- Mount your EFI and open your `config.plist`
-- Change csr-active-config to `850A0000`
+- Change `csr-active-config` to `03080000` or `850A0000`
+- Disable `AppleALC.kext` if present
 - Save your `config.plist` and reboot
-- Adjust Audio Settings via the VoodooHDA Prefpane in System Settings
+- Continue with the instructions

+#### Instructions

+- Head to Chris1111's [VoodooHDA-Tahoe](https://github.com/chris1111/VoodooHDA-Tahoe) repo
+- Click on `<>Code` and select `Download zip`
+- In Finder, open the downloads folder and extract `VoodooHDA-Tahoe-main.zip`
+- Double-click on `Package.command`
+- A Terminal window opens and the latest `VoodooHDA.kext` and VoodooHDA installer are build
+- Once done, `VoodooHDA-Tahoe.pkg` will be present in the `VoodooHDA-Tahoe-main` folder
+- Double-click the `VoodooHDA-Tahoe.pkg` to install the driver and the preference pane on your system
+- Once that is completed, reboot your system
+- Open System Preferences and find the VoodooHDA PrefPane to select your audio source

 > [!NOTE]
 >